zrythm/zrythm/README.md

 # Current state

 Zrythm is currently in alpha.
+Most essential
-Most of the essential DAW features are implemented and we are working towards a stable release.
+DAW features are implemented and we are working towards a stable release.